 We're often asked the question, where should I build my website?
 Should I use the HubSpot CMS or a traditional CMS, such as WordPress?
 It's an important decision to make when websites are generally redesigned every 24 months and are the hub of all your digital marketing efforts.

 We broke down the key differences and decision points between the HubSpot CMS Hub and a traditional CMS.
 For the purposes of this post, we used WordPress as it's generally the other tool in the running, and its differences from HubSpot’s CMS are very similar to Joomla or Drupal so the same principles apply.

 A Quick History of the CMS

 CMS stands for Content Management System.
-These systems brought a major shift in web marketing since they allowed non-developers to generate and publish content.
-There are many CMS platforms available today, among the most popular are WordPress, Joomla and Drupal.
-Of the three, WordPress is the most widely used open-source CMS and is both mature and robust with numerous plugins to accomplish nearly any purpose.
+These systems brought a major shift in web marketing, since they allowed non-developers to generate and publish content.
+There are many CMS platforms available today.
+Of many, WordPress is the most widely used open-source CMS and is both mature and robust, with numerous plugins to accomplish nearly any purpose.